gnubyte/basic_prog_concepts/README.md

  - [x] engages in emergering programming cultures
  - [x] Practices minimum of 1 language daily
  - [x] Participates in coding outside of the workplace
+ - [x] Contributes financially to freeware of use
+ - [x] Stays up to date with EFF's dealings

 ** Tools and Work environment: **